sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 command palette of VS Code, enter "Remote-Containers: Open Folder in Container", and hit :kbd:`Enter`, and choose the Sage repository ``$SAGE_ROOT``.

-Once VS Code starts running the configured devcontainer, by clicking on "Show Log", you can see what it does:
+Once VS Code starts running the dev container, by clicking on "show log", you can see what it does:

 - It pulls the prebuilt image from ghcr.io (via